Ph.D., 1999, History, Ohio State University

 - U.S. Foreign Relations

 Research and Teaching:

-Dr. Citino teaches undergraduate and graduate courses in the history of the U.S. and the World and in modern U.S. history.
+Dr. Citino teaches undergraduate and graduate courses in the history of America and the World and in modern U.S. history.

 - Envisioning the Arab Future: Modernization in U.S.-Arab Relations, 1945-1967.
 Series in Global and International History.
-Cambridge, UK: Cambridge University Press, 2017.
+New York: Cambridge University Press, 2017.

 - From Arab Nationalism to OPEC: Eisenhower, King Sa‘ud, and the Making of U.S.-Saudi Relations.
 Indiana Series in Middle East Studies.
 Bloomington: Indiana University Press, 2002, 2010.